NoWorries/toolkit-hugo-ssg/content/temp/purple-shirt-user-types.md

 ---
-title: Our take on user types
+categories:
+- Design
 date: 2023-09-01
-description:
+description: Learn about the concept of user types from the experts at Purple Shirt
 link: https://www.purpleshirt.co.nz/news/our-take-on-user-types
 pricing:
 tags:
 - Article
 - User experience
-categories:
-- Design
+title: Our take on user types
 ---